 Here are a few suggestions to prevent complications due to warm weather:

 - Drink fluids to prevent dehydration.
-One way to make sure you are drinking enough is to look at the color of your urine when you go to the bathroom?
-Darker urine is your body’s way of telling you that you should drink more fluids.
+What color is your pee when you go to the bathroom?
+Darker urine is your body’s way of saying you should drink more fluids.
 Urine should be a light, clear amber/yellow color.

 - Wear a hat to keep cool if you’re spending time in the sun.